-All offerors who pass Phase 1, Evaluation of Preferred Requirements, shall be classified as "acceptable" or "potentially acceptable".
-If there are more than three "acceptable" or "potentially acceptable" offerors, the Evaluation Committee will evaluate all proposals and establish a priority list of three (3) offerors who received the best preliminary evaluations.
-The order, priority and points to be applied to each evaluation criteria as follows:
+All offerors who pass Phase 1, Evaluation of Minimum Qualifications and Mandatory Requirements, shall be classified as "acceptable."
+If there are more than three "acceptable" offerors, the Evaluation Committee will evaluate all proposals and establish a priority list of no more than three (3) offerors who received the best preliminary evaluations.
+The order, priority and points to be applied to each evaluation criteria are as follow: